 Well, if you have been removed from your position then you only get one year to apply for OPM Disability Retirement.
 In other words, if you were removed and receiving OWCP benefits and one year has passed since your termination you will be unemployed and receive no income.

 The moral of this story is that if you are being separated from your agency and you are receiving OWCP benefits it would be a huge mistake not to apply for OPM Disability Retirement benefits as a back up plan.
-At Pines Federal we work with numerous OWCP recipients to help them qualify for OPM Disability to hold onto for that day in the future when OWCP decides it is time to save the government more money by kicking you off its roles.
+At The Law Offices of Eric L. Pines, PLLC we work with numerous OWCP recipients to help them qualify for OPM Disability to hold onto for that day in the future when OWCP decides it is time to save the government more money by kicking you off its roles.